Table of Contents

 There are four varieties of Bala mentioned in Ayurvedic Texts namely, Batyalaka (Sida cordifolia), Mahabala (Sida rhomboidea), Atibala (Sida rhombifolia), Nagabala (Sida alba).
 The roots of all Sida plants are considered cooling, tonic and astringent.
-The roots are prescribed in treatment of fever, urinary and nerverous diseases.
+The roots are prescribed in the treatment of fever, urinary and nerverous diseases.

 Plant Description: Much branched undershrubs, branchlets densely stellate-tomentose.

 Leaves: Heart shaped, serrate and truncate, 2.5-7 cm long and 2.5-5 cm broad, with 7-9 veins;

 Flowers: Small, yellow or white in colour, solitary and axillaries; Calyx campanulate; lobes 5, triangular, densely pubescent outside.
 Petals 5, pale yellow.
 Stamens monadelphous.

 Fruits: Loculicidal capsule, with 8 – 10 strongly reticulated mericarps, ciliate on the upper margins.

 Roots: 5-15 cm long with few lateral roots of smaller size; tap roots are generally branched at the tip; outer surface of the root is off to grayish yellow; odourless with slightly bitter taste;

 Plant flowers from August to December and fruiting from October to January.

 Part(s) used for medicinal purpose: Seeds, leaves, Roots